 The William Stafford Archives are housed at the Aubrey R. Watzek Library at Lewis & Clark College.
-The library exhibits show the writing process Stafford used as he wrote his poetry.
+The library, located at 615 S. Palatine Hill Road, exhibits the writing process Stafford used as he composed his poetry.

 Honoring the 100 years since his birth, Lewis & Clark College joined with Oregon libraries celebrating William Stafford’s Centennial with readings, lectures, and exhibits all over the state of Oregon during 2014.

-The Aubrey R. Watzek Library is the first stop on our Oregon Trail!
+The Aubrey R. Watzek Library is the first stop on our Oregon Author Adventures Trail.

 Rebecca Blake Beech